xuru/pyvisdk/sources/do/cluster_das_failover_level_advanced_runtime_info.txt

     .. py:attribute:: totalSlots

-        The total number of slots available in the cluster.
+        The total number of slots available in the cluster.See SlotInfo

     .. py:attribute:: totalVms